How to Qualify for Settlement Loans

 Although processing times can vary, pre-settlement funding companies understand individuals need money as soon as possible and attempt to have a decision within five business days.
 You can support the timely completion of your application by providing all requested documentation as quickly as possible.

 Once you’re awarded your settlement in court, the funds are first used to pay your lawyer and any court fees.
 After that, the remaining funds are used to repay the pre-settlement funding company, including any fees that were agreed on.
-If there’s not enough money left to repay them in full, you aren’t responsible for the difference.
+If there’s not enough money left to repay them in full, you usually aren’t responsible for the difference.
 If there is money left after everyone has been paid, you get the remaining balance.

 Questions To Ask When Applying For Pre-Settlement Funding